Dimension theory of Non-Autonomous iterated function systems: Abstract

 \section{Abstract}

-In the paper, we define a class of new fractals named ``self-affine Moran sets", which are the generalization of classic Moran sets and self-affine sets.
-Simply to say, we replace the similarity mappings by affine mappings in the definition of Moran structure.
+In the paper, we define a class of new fractals named ``non-autonomous attractors", which are the generalization of classic Moran sets and attractors of iterated function systems.
+Simply to say, we replace the similarity mappings by contractive mappings and remove the separation assumption in Moran structure.
+We give the dimension estimate for non-autonomous attractors.

-To study the dimensions of self-affine Moran sets, we define two critical values $s^*$ and $s_A$, and the upper box-counting dimensions and Hausdorff dimensions of self-affine Moran sets are bounded above by $s^*$ and $s_A$, respectively.
-Unlike self-affine fractals where $s^*=s_A$, we have that $s^*\geq s_A$, and the inequality may hold strictly.
+Furthermore, we study a class of non-autonomous attractors, named `` non-autonomous affine sets or affine sets'', where the contractions are restricted to affine mappings.
+To study the dimension theory of such fractals, we define two critical values $s^*$ and $s_A$, and the upper box-counting dimensions and Hausdorff dimensions of non-autonomous affine sets are bounded above by $s^*$ and $s_A$, respectively.
+Unlike self-affine fractals where $s^*=s_A$, we always have that $s^*\geq s_A$, and the inequality may strictly hold.

-Under certain conditions, we obtain that the upper box-counting dimensions and Hausdorff dimensions of self-affine Moran sets may equal to $s^*$ and $s_A$, respectively.
-In particular, we study self-affine Moran sets with random translations, and the Hausdorff dimensions of such sets equal to $s_A$ almost surely.
+Under certain conditions, we obtain that the upper box-counting dimensions and Hausdorff dimensions of non-autonomous affine sets may equal to $s^*$ and $s_A$, respectively.
+In particular, we study non-autonomous affine sets with random translations, and the Hausdorff dimensions of such sets equal to $s_A$ almost surely.